Costs and benefits of authentication advice

-For clarity we split the advice into two separate tables: advice to users (Table~\ref{tab:costsuser}) and advice to organizations (Table~\ref{tab:costsorg}).
-These are shown at the end of Section~\ref{sec:costs}.
-Between the two tables we show all 79 of our curated advice statements.

-Splitting the advice statements by user or organization made it easier for us to understand the intent of our created advice statements.
-For simplicity we did not split advice between categories or separate the advice within a single category between the two tables.
-In the cases where the advice is not perfectly suited to the partition, we make note of it in our discussions.
-For the most part the split gives us a good overview.

-The first column of Table~\ref{tab:costsuser} and Table~\ref{tab:costsorg} show the heading categories with the statements relating to them underneath.
+The first column of Tab.~\ref{tab:statements} shows each advice category and the advice statements related to each.
 In the second and third column of the tables we show how many pieces of advice support that advice statement, and how many pieces of advice contradict the advice statement.
-As we observed in \cite{murray2017evaluating} there are a considerable number of advice statements with both assenting and dissenting pieces of advice.

 We use an asterisk, *, to denote a statement which is contradicted by a separate statement in the category.
 For example, ``Never reuse a password'' does not have advice within the statement that contradicts it.
 However, the third statement ``Don't reuse certain passwords'' is a contradiction of never reusing passwords.